-16.4 Written Warnings
+16.3.
+Written Warnings

-If after a period of three (3) years from the date of the last warning there have been no further warnings, then the written warnings will be removed from the employee's file.
+If after a period of three (3) years from the date of the last warning there have been no further warnings, then the written warnings will not be considered as part of this disciplinary process, they will be regarded as null and void.

-- 16.5 The process minor and serious misdemeanours - (a) For the purposes of this policy and procedure, a misdemeanour relates to both poor work performance and/or unacceptable behaviour - (b) A single misdemeanour can be categorised as either a minor misdemeanour or a serious misdemeanour
+16.4.
+The process - minor and serious misdemeanours

+- (a) For the purposes of this policy and procedure, a misdemeanour relates to both poor work performance and/or unacceptable behaviour - (b) A single misdemeanour can be categorised as either a minor misdemeanour or a serious misdemeanour. - (c) A number of minor misdemeanours may be categorised as a serious misdemeanour.

+16.5.
+Minor misdemeanour

-- (c) A number of minor misdemeanours may be categorised as a serious misdemeanour. - 16.6 Minor misdemeanour - (a) A minor misdemeanour need not be dealt with on the basis of a formal disciplinary action, but may be dealt with informally by a coordinator - (b) Where an employee repeats unacceptable behaviour and/or performance or commits a further misdemeanour(s), the coordinator will exercise discretion as to the appropriate course of action.
-Each situation will be considered on its merits - (c) The coordinator may decide to effect guidance counselling, demote or transfer the employee to a work area suitable for persons skills, or may decide that the situation needs to be regarded as a serious misdemeanour and the formal disciplinary process affected. - 16.7 Serious misdemeanour
+- (a) A minor misdemeanour need not be dealt with on the basis of a formal disciplinary action, but may be dealt with informally by a Manager. - (b) Where an employee repeats unacceptable behaviour and/or performance or commits a further misdemeanour(s), the Manager will exercise discretion as to the appropriate course of action.
+Each situation will be considered on its merits. - (c) The Manager in consultation with the General Manager may decide to effect guidance counselling, or may decide that the situation needs to be regarded as a serious misdemeanour and the formal disciplinary process affected. - (d) The Manager should make an appropriate record of the misdemeanour with a note of the associated action taken to remedy the behaviour/performance.

+16.6.
+Serious misdemeanour